 For decades, education was relegated to stifling classrooms with blackboards and uncomfortable desks.
-Today, students of all ages and experience levels have far more options.
+Today, students of all ages and experience levels have far more options, including online courses.

 Writing for Inc magazine, author and business expert Joe Nemo calls online learning “the $107 billion industry that nobody’s talking about.”
 He goes on to note that “teaching sells,” which further cements our belief that the e-learning industry will only continue to grow.